hhtokpinar/sqfEntity/README.md

       }

 If this table (Product) is the child of a parent table (Category), you must declare the SqfEntityFieldRelationship column into fields for Object Relational Mapping.
-You can choose one of the following for DeleteRule: **CASCADE, NO ACTION, SET NULL, SET DEFAULT VALUE **
+You can choose one of the following for DeleteRule: **CASCADE, NO ACTION, SET NULL, SET DEFAULT VALUE** For more information about the rules Click to https://www.mssqltips.com/sqlservertip/2365/sql-server-foreign-key-update-and-delete-rules/

 *Table 3: Todo*